-Mark Soucy, PhD, RN, APRN, FAANP
+Mark Soucy, PhD, RN, APRN, FAANP (Course Coordinator)

-Office Hours by Appointment - reserve in Starfish
+Office Hours Virtual By appointment in Starfish

 Primary care experience in health promotion, disease prevention, diagnosis and management of psychiatric illnesses.
 Additionally, this course emphasizes collaborative, partnership development among patients, families, and interprofessional teams

 Clock hour allocation: 300 clock hours clinical practicum; 15 clock hours seminar